-Figure 2: Poster of the two subsequent films on Santoshi Mata; source: www.filmlinks4u.net

-Films in this category focus on mythological characters and, therefore, are generic with little references to a place-specific.
-The place for worship is often the temple in the home or the neighborhood, a venue for the everyday life of the lead character.
+Figure 2: Poster of a subsequent film on Santoshi Maa.
+Source: www.filmlinks4u.net the temple in the home or the neighborhood, a venue for the everyday life of the lead character.
 Yet, it is the faith in those gods and deities in general that ultimately drives surges in numbers of visitors to all their temples that area spread across the country (Joshi, 2006; Prabhakar, 2001).